To all the young people who experience sadness, worry, or fear, this is for you.

 Maybe you’re asking, what’s wrong with me?
 If so, let me tell you as a fellow human on this planet, nothing is wrong with you.
 You are right where you need to be right now.
 Whatever you’re feeling is inviting you to more.
 More, more, more.
 And asking for more always comes with disquiet, uncertainty, and often sadness or worry.

 But this is where you are!
 You are breaking open to something new.
-You are being called simultaneously to intimate heart-centeredness and also universal connection to people, things, ideas, and energies beyond your immediate ability to actually see them.
+You are being called simultaneously to intimate heart-centeredness and also Christ-inspired connection to people, things, ideas, and energies beyond your immediate ability to actually see them.
 They are there, though, no doubt.
 That you are feeling the way you are means you are discerning all that is calling you.

 You are strong.
-You are always connected to Love and Source.
+You are always connected to Love and God.
 We see you.
 We are here for you.
 And we can’t wait to watch you burst forth into yourself.
 Again and again and again.

 Of course you’re anxious.
 You’re paying attention to what’s going on in the world.
 But you can get so good at staying tuned in to your Source energy that you can pay attention to what’s going on in the world from your connection to Source energy, and [then] you won’t feel anxiety; you’ll feel empowered for more.